chrigu/schifftszbaern/readme.md

 ##Server Setup

 The server is based on flask so please refer to flask's [documentation](http://flask.pocoo.org/docs/quickstart/#deploying-to-a-web-server) for configuring it with your webserver.
 For testing you can run flask locally.
 The only setting that is required is the `SERVER_DATA_FILE` as the server saves the latest data to it.
+The path of this file can be absolute or relative (the default value is relative so you need to run `python server/server.py` from the main directory).

 ##Configuration Options